willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

 node's own connections and whatever they reveal about it (its advertised onion address, for one).
 Nothing at the SOCKS interface can detect this; Tor accepts the credentials either way.

+## Inside the node

+With `-privatebroadcast`, `sendrawtransaction` queues a job that runs this code in the node's process.
+The job still uses none of the node's peer machinery: no address manager, connection manager, peer manager or ban list.
+Its discovery, schedule and wire profile are the tool's.
+The transaction does not enter the node's mempool until it comes back from the network, and the node then treats it like any other.
+Submitting the same transaction again queues another job, including one the node's mempool already holds; jobs are not deduplicated.

+Node settings that choose peers (`-onlynet`, `-dnsseed`, `-fixedseeds`, `-connect`, `-seednode`, `-addnode`) do not apply to jobs.
+A node with `-onlynet=onion` still gets exit-path connections: the fixed-seed onions alone age with the release (see Limits), Tor hides the user's address on either path, and an exit can only drop or alter its own connection, which no job depends on.
+There is no switch, for the same reason there are no other knobs.

+What a job does share:

+- **The proxy.** The node's Tor proxy, trusted as the node's other proxy settings are.
+Every stream carries fresh credentials whatever `-proxyrandomize` says.
+- **The queue.** At most two jobs run at once, in submission order.
+A job ends when its last connection ends, so a recipient that holds a connection open can delay when the next queued job starts.
+That is a link between two of this node's transactions, not a node identifier.
+- **An observation.** When the node's mempool first sees the transaction, which is recorded in the report and never fed back into a job.
+- **The log.** `debug.log` records job progress only with `-debug=privatebroadcast`.
+SOCKS failures mentioning a destination only appear with `-debug=proxy` or `-debug=net`.
+- **The process.** Shutdown and `setnetworkactive false` cancel jobs.

+Wallet sends are not private broadcasts: the wallet submits to the node's mempool and rebroadcasts from there, which a private broadcast must not do.
+Making them private is a separate change.

 ## Limits

 - The tool and the node still share a host and, usually, a Tor daemon.
 Load, Tor's own